 With spaying, it is all about timing.
 Spaying at a younger age has its advantages and so does delaying the process.
-Since dogs need their hormones too, and the first heat cycle occurs at the age of about seven months old, spaying after the first heat may put her at risk of early incontinence and bone deformities.
+Since dogs need their hormones too, and the first heat cycle occurs at the age of about seven months old, spaying before the first heat may put her at risk of early incontinence and bone deformities.
 Consequently, waiting until after the first heat cycle can be effective in reducing the risk of cancer and other uterine complications, especially if it is done between the first and the second heat cycles.
 The success rates of spaying in reducing the risk of cancer and other complications in your pets decrease the longer you wait.
 Weigh the pros and cons of spaying before or after the first heat to make an informed decision.

 Additional Information on Delaying Spaying for the Health of Your Dog and the Pet Anti-Breeding System:

 Headquartered in Shreveport, LA, Pet Anti-Breeding System (PABS) is a manufacturer and online retailer of Delay Her Spay harness.
 In conjunction with Sani-T, the system works as a dog chastity belt doubling as a secure dog diaper system.
 Pet Anti-Breeding System has emerged as the incontrovertible leader in resources for Canine Birth Control System https://delayherspay.com/.

 PABS (Pet Anti-Breeding System)

 Customer service: (877) 224-7706

 Customer service email: email@example.com

 Also published on Medium.